naaive/orange/README.md

 ![Demo](screenshot/orange.gif)

-Orange is an easy to use file search software.
-It's based on Tauri, and running Orange on Windows, MacOS, or Linux gives you a consistent experience.
+Orange is an easy-to-use file search software.
+It is built on Tauri and has a consistent experience across different desktop platforms.
 Its features are summarized as follows:

 - Near real-time search
 - Low memory and low cpu usage
 - Easy to use

+## Build
+- setup Tauri dev environment (https://tauri.studio/docs/getting-started/setting-up-macos)
+- run `yarn`
+- run `yarn tauri-build`

 ## Download